-The aim of the Women’s Health CAG is to improve women’s health in our community.
+The aim of the Women’s Health Clinical Academic Group (CAG) is to improve women’s health in our community.

-Our CAG covers a range of services that include maternity care, gynaecology, assisted conception, antenatal and postnatal care, ambulatory gynaecology, gynaecological endocrinology, benign gynaecology, early pregnancy and gynaecology unit, colposcopy, endometriosis and minimal access surgery.
+The CAG covers a range of services that include maternity care, gynaecology, assisted conception, antenatal & postnatal care, ambulatory gynaecology, gynaecological endocrinology, benign gynaecology, early pregnancy & gynaecology unit, colposcopy, endometriosis and minimal access surgery.

 Key achievements in education include: